-In clinical practice, the diagnostic criteria originally described by Amsel et al. have proven a useful diagnostic tool.33 Clinical diagnosis of BV according to Amsel's criteria is conventionally made if three of the four following signs are present: (1) adherent and homogenous grayish-white vaginal discharge; (2) a vaginal pH exceeding a value of 4.5; (3) the presence of so-called clue cells (vaginal epithelial cells with such a heavy coating of BVAB that the peripheral borders are obscured) on saline wet mount (Figure 3.2); and (4) a fishy or amine odor after the addition of a 10% potassium hydroxide solution (positive whiff or sniff test).33 jective, difficult to standardize, and hence prone to misdiagnosis.
-It has been suggested however, that Amsel's approach can be simplified to a modified combination of merely two criteria, without significant loss of overall sensitivity and specificity.
-103-105 Elevated vaginal pH (>4.5) in particular, is consistently found as the most sensitive of all Amsel's criteria.
+In clinical practice, the diagnostic criteria originally described by Amsel et al. have proven a useful diagnostic tool.
+Clinical diagnosis of BV according to Amsel's criteria is conventionally made if three of the four following signs are present: (1) adherent and homogenous grayish-white vaginal discharge; (2) a vaginal pH exceeding a value of 4.5; (3) the presence of so-called clue cells (vaginal epithelial cells with such a heavy coating of BVAB that the peripheral borders are obscured) on saline wet mount (Figure 3.2); and (4) a fishy or amine odor after the addition of a 10% potassium hydroxide solution (positive whiff or sniff test).

+Despite being widely used, Amsel's criteria have been criticized, particularly because the appearance of the discharge and, to some extent, the appraisal of the odor, tend to be subjective, difficult to standardize, and hence prone to misdiagnosis.
+It has been suggested however, that Amsel's approach can be simplified to a modified combination of merely two criteria, without significant loss of overall sensitivity and specificity.103-105 Elevated vaginal pH (>4.5) in particular, is consistently found as the most sensitive of all Amsel's criteria.
 It is important to acknowledge that many other factors may alter vaginal pH and/or interfere with vaginal pH assessment, notably menses/blood (even when not obvious on clinical exam), but also semen, as well as any inserted product (lubricants, creams, suppositories, etc.).
 Such artifacts generally involve a pH elevation and hence threaten specificity, rather than diagnostic sensitivity.
 Positioning of the pH strip close the external os of the cervix and close to the cervical mucus flow may also distort the picture.
-The presence of clue cells, in turn, is considered the single most specific predictor of BV.97 The clue cell criterion is often cited as the presence of clue cells representing ≥20% of epithelial cells on microscopic examination, although the 20% cut-off was not originally mentioned by Amsel et al., but added later on as to increase specificity and overall accuracy.
-33, 104, 106
+The presence of clue cells, in turn, is considered the single most specific predictor of BV.97 The clue cell criterion is often cited as the presence of clue cells representing $\geq$ 20% of epithelial cells on microscopic examination, although the 20% cut-off was not originally mentioned by Amsel et al., but added later on as to increase specificity and overall accuracy.33, 104, 106